-Tokio Marine & Nichido has been cosponsoring the "Daijoubu Campaign," a movement to promote disaster and crime prevention and traffic safety, to protect children from disasters and crimes.
-In addition, the company is participating, for the first time as a nonlife insurance company, in demonstration tests of autonomous vehicles on public roads and has developed a specialized insurance package for these tests.
+Tokio Marine & Nichido is participating, for the first time as a non-life insurance company, in demonstration tests of autonomous vehicles on public roads and has developed a specialized insurance package for these tests.
 These activities are geared toward facilitating human resources development and R&D in the area of traffic safety and in relation to traffic technology innovation.